Planning Permission Palaver

 Really?
 Page two of Bexley Council’s refusal letter states…

 No Comment!
-However, so far, the above statement is not true!
-In this instance, they have not, as yet, worked with me in any way to find solutions, yet alone in a positive and proactive manner.
-I did subsequently phone the nice young lady, our Trainee Planner, on the 02/07/25 to clarify a few things, and point out the existing precedents and some of the blatant hypocrisy.
-She simply said she could not comment on anything that was already there and suggested I email Development Control.
+I did subsequently phone our trainee planner, on the 02/07/25 to clarify a few things, and point out the existing precedents and some of the blatant hypocrisy.
+She simply said she could not comment on anything that was already there.
+She then suggested I email Development Control.
 Following her guidance, this I did on Wed 02/07/2025 12:00.
 So far, apart from an automated response, as of lunchtime 04/07/25, I have had no reply from my email to Development Control and no reply from the email I sent on Tue 01/07/25 14:31, to the Environment Agency, regarding the flood risk assessment.

 Help At Last?
-As of mid afternoon, 04/07/25 I have now had an email back from the nice young lady, who herself responded to the email she suggested I send to Development Control.
+As of mid afternoon, 04/07/25 I have now had an email back from our trainee planner, who herself responded to the email she suggested I send to Development Control.
 She thanked me for my patience and said she would forward it to the relevant department.
 Are they actually all the same department, one wonders?

 Bexley Council's Response from Highways

-The Highways Team have come back with the following:
+07/07/9:29am - email from our trainee planner to say the Highways Team have come back with the following

 I would suggest the applicant move the building and wall into the garden from plantation road, allowing a buffer within their land, or alternatively lessen the width of the building so that it doesn’t go for the full width so that the 2.4x2.4m pedestrian splays can be achieved.